0xProject/0x-settler/README.md

     end
 ```

 It is possible to collect sell token fees via Permit2 with the UniswapV3 VIP as well, using the Permit2 batch functionality.
-This flow is similar to the OTC fees.
+This flow is similar to the RFQ fees.

 This allows us to achieve **no custody** during this flow and is an extremely gas efficient way to fill UnuswapV3 with sell token fees.